Palace of the Borja

 The splendour of the Valencian Golden Age

 You have surely heard of the Borja (or Borgia), one of the most powerful families of the European Renaissance.
-Among their famous members were the only two Spanish Popes in history: Calixtus III and Alexander VI, both from Valencia.
-In Valencia, you can visit the palace that was the residence of the Dukes of Gandía, also members of this dynasty, from 1485 until the 18th century.
+Among its most famous members were the only two Spanish Popes in history, Calixtus III and Alexander VI, both from Valencia.
+In the city, you can visit the palace that served as the residence of the Dukes of Gandía, another branch of this influential dynasty, from 1485 until the 18th century.

 This majestic building is located in the historic centre, next to the Turia Garden.
 A visit takes you back to the splendour of the Valencian Golden Age, the 15th century, when it was built.
 Gothic and Renaissance elements combine in the architecture and decoration of its elegant halls, reflecting the prestige of the Borja family.